ADC spots rig upgrade for significant carbon footprint reduction

 This project shows that DP rigs operating in closed-bus configuration can successfully reduce annual CO2 emissions by 4,800 tonnes per year, while reducing engine running hours by 20 per cent, according to the company.
 Therefore, an upgrade to power management systems can deliver fuel savings of $620,000 per year.

 Furthermore, the enhancement provides operators with greater maintenance schedule flexibility, if the number of engines required to be online at one time is lowered.
 This can create potential maintenance savings of up to $150,000 per year.

 “We recognise this enhancement requires considerable investment from rig owners and operators but as the sector continues its efforts to deliver more sustainable operations, this capital is essential to support net-zero goals.
 Existing rigs and vessel are critical components in the energy transition, and we are already working with a number of clients to advise them through this process to ensure that assets continue to operate safely and efficiently with minimal environmental impact,” added Hay.

 In recent company-related news, ADC Energy announced its latest win in the LNG sector, accelerating its strategic diversification plan, after securing a contract with a U.S.-based global infrastructure organisation.

-The firm started conducting audits for a Liquefied Natural Gas (LNG) company, which will assist in selecting and identifying drilling rigs it can repurpose for global LNG operations.
+The firm started conducting audits for a Liquefied Natural Gas (LNG) company, which would assist in selecting and identifying drilling rigs it could repurpose for global LNG operations.